asbjornenge/politicus/README.md

 Curious Politicus is a social network and publishing platform.

-In more details, it's an attempt to create a proper incentive structure for a self-governing social media network that will lead to positive outcomes that will better humanity.
+In more detail, you can say it is an attempt to create a proper incentive structure for a self-governing social media network that will lead to positive outcomes for humanity.
 Lofty goals...

 **In Politicus you will find only cryptographically signed content**.
 That means that for any [key]() you come to trust, it will not be possible for anyone else act on their behalf.